Zambia: a very special week on safari

 The price of the safari is from £5,400 per person*.

-*This safari is subject to availability and based on two people traveling together.
+*This safari is subject to availability and based on two people travelling together.
 Price correct as of 10th February 2010.

-ZambiaZambia has a reputation for the best gamewatching guides in Africa, and is the home of the 'walking safari'.
-Our specialists know all the best camps and can tailor-make an itinerary to get you face to face with Zambia’s wildlife.View our Zambia vacation ideas
+ZambiaZambia has a reputation for the best game-watching guides in Africa, and is the home of the 'walking safari'.
+Our specialists know all the best camps and can tailor-make an itinerary to get you face-to-face with Zambia’s wildlife.Plan a safari in Zambia

 Was this useful?